inventree/inventree-docs/docs/extend/python.md

 #### Adding manufacturers and supplier

 We can add manufacturers and suppliers to parts.
-If we add a manufacturer, a supplier is also mandatory.
-So we first need to create two companies, ACME (manufacturer) and X-Store (supplier).
+We first need to create two companies, ACME (manufacturer) and X-Store (supplier).

 ```python
 from inventree.company import Company